OMIndependent/quswan/src/liveblogs/smrpg/smrpg16.md

 Noticed that the Hobgoblin's **Elegy** sounds like a macabre rendition of Für Elise...

-<a href="http://bit.ly/2v0cFHz">I checked a map of Kero Sewers online</a>, and it turns out I have to take a pipe from a place called Ynaq'f Raq in order to get that chest!
+[I checked a map of Kero Sewers online](http://bit.ly/2v0cFHz), and it turns out I have to take a pipe from a place called Ynaq'f Raq in order to get that chest!

 After getting into the pipe leading to Belome's chamber, it's time for the Midas River minigame again!